genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 6. When you have done this, click on the **Send** button.

-This returns a set of details on the bottom side of the Postman window, where you can copy the SESSION_AUTH_TOKEN, which you will need for your test requests.
+This returns a set of details on the bottom side of the Postman window, where you can copy the `SESSION_AUTH_TOKEN`, which you will need for your test requests.

 Once you have the SESSION_AUTH_TOKEN, keep a copy that you can paste into each request as you make your test call.

 In the example below, we are using Postman as the client API.
-We are going to test the EVENT_COUNTERPARTY_INSERT Event Handler by adding a new counterparty.
+We are going to test the `EVENT_COUNTERPARTY_INSERT` Event Handler by adding a new counterparty.

 ###### url and body
 In front of the url, set the call to **POST**.